trekl2w/Start/README.md

 # Start

-projet is about new way
+projet is about new way of